flix/book/src/primitive-effects.md

-## Foundational Effects
+## Primitive Effects

 > **Note:** The following text applies to Flix 0.54.0 or later.

-Flix comes with a collection of pre-defined foundational effects.
-Unlike algebraic and heap effects, foundational effects cannot be handled and never go out of scope.
-A foundational effect represents a side-effect that happens on the machine.
+Flix comes with a collection of pre-defined primitive effects.
+Unlike algebraic and heap effects, primitive effects cannot be handled and never go out of scope.
+A primitive effect represents a side-effect that happens on the machine.
 It cannot be undone or reinterpreted.

-The most important foundational effect is the `IO` effect.
+The most important primitive effect is the `IO` effect.

 ### The `IO` Effect